hsariaslan/laravel-admin-api/README.md

 # serve at localhost:8000
 $ php artisan serve

-# your apis will serve under http://localhost:8000/api/v1
+# your apis will be served under http://localhost:8000/api/v1
 ```

 ## License